Safer West County

 We also host educational events across a wide variety of topics that affect all our West County communities from safe fire extinguisher use to fire-resilient landscaping.

-Our Fire Safe Councils organize community workdays, work to ensure everyone in their community know their safe evacuation routes, and create community backup communication systems essential for emergency preparedness.
+Our Fire Safe organizations orchestrate community workdays, work to ensure everyone in their community knows their safe evacuation routes, and create community backup communication systems essential for emergency preparedness.

 Who are we?